Glossary of Weather Terms: Top 50 You Should Know

 RAIN GAUGE – A rain gauge is a device for collecting and measuring the amount of rain which falls.

 RELATIVE HUMIDITY – A type of humidity that considers the ratio of the actual vapor pressure of the air to the saturation vapor pressure.
+Using a humidity instrument to measure proper relative humidity could be useful at home since the lack of moisture could impact wood causing shrinking and cracking to your floors and furniture.

 TEMPERATURE – Temperature is the measure of molecular motion or the degree of heat of a substance.
 It is measured on an arbitrary scale from absolute zero, where the molecules theoretically stop moving.
 It is also the degree of hotness or coldness.
 In surface observations, it refers primarily to the free air or ambient temperature close to the surface of the earth.